 - Select the unwanted file, and click Delete to get rid of it.

-Most users are content with using Finder and Storage Management to find large files on Mac.
+Most users are content with using Finder and Storage Management to find large files on a Mac.
 But if you want a more efficient way and are used to command lines, the built-in utility Terminal is what you need.

 Steps to help macOS find large files using Terminal: